sncf-connect-tech/strowgr-sidekick/README.md

 Local Desk Installation.
   0. Prequisite: Install go if not present.
       0.1.
-Set GOROOT the installation folder
+Set GOROOT the installation folder.
-    0.2. add GOROOT/bin to PATH
+      0.2. add GOROOT/bin to PATH.
   1. If no existing workspace, create one (== Empty Directory).
   2. Set GOPATH to this workspace.
     2.1.
 ADD GOPATH/bin to PATH